XakV/ChongoChingi/notes/notes.md

 ### TO FIX

  - [x] Why does steam/nvidia fail on first run?
 A. Because Spelling counts, copy/pasting is an issue
+ - [ ] Why does ansible user on samarkand not have permission to user start/stop systemd services

 ### DONE

  - [x] Base roles for common, devel, gaming, firewall